vrtuosoio/Scripts/docs/docker-compose-installation.md

 SMTP_PASSWORD: smtppassword
 ```

-Use custom sent from email, update the following environment variable in every service
+To use custom `sent from` email for all notification emails, update the following environment variable in every service

 ```
 FROM_EMAIL: "support+onprem@vrtuoso.io"